Akal Sena: Guru Har Krishan

-Not much is known about the Akal Sena during the leadership of the eighth Guru.
+Not much is known about the Akal Sena during the leadership of the Guru Har Krishan.
 Sources on his life are scarce.
 However, he maintained the army of the Akal Sena and an entourage of armed followers guarding him.

 Guru Tegh Bahadur

-Originally named Tyag Mal, the ninth Guru was renamed as 'Tegh Bahadur' meaning "expert swordsman" after the valor he displayed fighting in the Battle of Kartarpur, alongside his elder brother Gurditta.
+Originally named Tyag Mal, the ninth Guru was renamed as 'Tegh Bahadur' meaning "Brave Swordsman" after the valor he displayed fighting in the Battle of Kartarpur, alongside his elder brother Gurditta.
 The guru is noted as having been skilled in his usage of the kirpan sword.
 During his guruship, he mostly avoided conflict and was occupied by his missionary tours throughout the Indian subcontinent, focused on spreading Sikhism and meeting with local congregations of Sikhs that had been widely spread-out throughout the land.

-Whilst Guru Tegh Bahadur was in Dhaka, Raja Ram Singh petitioned that the Akal Sena assist him in his crushing of a rebellion led by Raja Chakradhwaj Singh of the Ahom Kingdom in Kamrup (located in Assam) in north-eastern India.
+Whilst Guru Tegh Bahadur was in Dhaka, Raja Ram Singh petitioned that the Akal Sena assist him in his crushing of a rebellion led by King Chakradhwaj Singha of the Ahom Kingdom in Kamrup (located in Assam) in north-eastern India.
 The Guru agreed to the request because he had plans to visit that region anyways to rebuild a monument of Guru Nanak's udasi (travel tour) to the area.
 The Guru and his forces reached the region in February 1669.
 Whilst stationed in Dhubri, Kamrup near the bank of a river, an encampment of the Akal Sena with Guru Tegh Bahadur had come under attack from the other side of the river by local Assamese forces.
 The Sikhs were able to defeat the enemy using archery.
 Afterwards, the Guru made peace with the locals after the latter informed him that they were rebelling to resist the conquests of the Mughal empire and to protect their sovereignty.
 Later-on, the Ahom king honoured the Guru at the Kamakhya shrine after Guru Tegh Bahadur brokered peace between the imperial Mughal army under the command of Raja Ram Singh and the local Ahom resistance.

 Guru Tegh Bahadur was executed by beheading on the orders of Aurangzeb, partly because the Mughal emperor had grown jealous over the growing wealth and success of the Akal Sena army of the Sikhs.